 After a few years living in Munich, Germany, teaching ESL and doing youth ministry, Tom chased a woman to Texas, married her, and went into full-time Christian camping.
 He was a director at a camp in east Texas for four years and then spent two years in residential construction before the opportunity to work at LLYC surfaced, which he couldn’t refuse.

-He loves fly-fishing, playing basketball (he’s a giant of a man), building forts for his kids, watching Clemson football, and working with his hands.
+He loves fly-fishing, playing basketball (he’s a giant of a man), reading to his kids, watching Clemson football, and building things with his hands.
 He and his wife, Brynn, have three children: a daughter, Piper, and two sons, Finley and Rowan.
 During the year they live in Fredericksburg, where Brynn works full-time in the home and part-time as a teacher.
 Tom loves camp ministry because of how formative and rewarding it can be for campers and for his college age staff.

 WORLD TRAVELER QUEEN OF DETAILS DEVELOPER OF PEOPLE AND PROGRAMS

 Karla’s first encounter with youth camp was in the San Juan Mountains of Colorado as a guide for LLYC’s outbound backpacking trip in 2008.
 Coincidentally, when she went back to Ute Trail to help train a new guide team in 2013, she guided the LLYC summer staff again.
 This repeated connection eventually lead to her position as Laity Lodge Youth Camp Director.